-Timber Wharf will be the new state-of-the- art sports hub for Surrey Canal Triangle and North Lewisham, promoting health and wellbeing.
+Timber Wharf will be the new state-of-theart sports hub for Surrey Canal Triangle and North Lewisham, promoting health and wellbeing in addition to the offer already provided by Millwall Football club and Lions Centre.
 A multitude of sports facilities will be gathered in one location, bringing together the various existing sports clubs in the area in facilities such as a swimming pool and a new multisports.